spiritualhost/debian/README.md

 ### Debian Installation Automation

-***This is currently in progress and kinda sorta works.***

 A basic way of getting a Debian system up and running with minimal effort using past configuration settings.
+Copy your favorite stuff about your setup into another machine.

 ## What it does

-The long-term goal is to get the script in such a state where it can create Debian disk images that can immediately be pushed to virtulization (though the option will never be removed to install on bare metal).
-This way, the OS can be spun up much faster, with consistent configuration settings, fully open source.

-Debian 11 (Bullseye) and later versions support automated installations using the Autoinstall mechanism.
-The autoinstall file is in the YAML format and, for the purposes of this script, sets up a minimal Debian installation, with most of the work being done by the installer.sh.
-This allows for quick configuration through the userinfo.sh file, removing the need to dive through YAML.
-For anybody more used to using Linux config files, this should be less of a barrier to entry.

 Using a Debian ISO, the script will take the onerous process of repeatedly setting up Debian machines and automate it.
+The script assumes a desired set of defaults, all of which can be set easily in the userinfo.sh file.
+Autoinstallation for Debian systems is to the point where performing that function is really better done that way.
 A network connection, like Ethernet or WLAN is recommended.

 For the purposes of development, I used the netinst CD image for AMD64 (https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-13.0.0-amd64-netinst.iso).